Bayesian Invariance Modeling of Multi-Environment Data: Experiments

 \item In \Cref{subsec:synthetic-theory} we empirically verify the theory in \Cref{subsec:theory-main} with $p=3$ features where exact inference for BIP is tractable.
 Our results confirm posterior consistency and contraction rates as the number of environments $E$ and per-environment sample size $n$ increase.

-\item In \Cref{subsec:synthetic-uq} we demonstrate how the BIP posterior quantifies uncertainty when there are multiple invariant sets, limited environments, and $p=2$ features.
-We show how a multi-modal posterior empirically favors sparser feature selectors.
-As more environments are observed, the number of posterior modes decreases and the posterior uncertainty shrinks.
-This study supports the theory in \Cref{subsec:theory-discussion}.

-\item In \Cref{subsec:synthetic-comparison} we compare BIP and VI-BIP to existing methods for invariant prediction.
+\item In \Cref{subsec:synthetic-comparison} we compare BIP and BIP-VI to existing methods for invariant prediction.
 We study both a low-dimensional setting ($p=10)$ and a high-dimensional setting ($p=450$).
-We show that BIP and VI-BIP recover the invariant feature selector in low dimensions; and for high-dimensions, VI-BIP is more scalable and accurate than existing methods, while BIP with exact inference becomes computationally infeasible.
+We show that BIP and BIP-VI recover the true invariant feature selector in low dimensions; and for high-dimensions, BIP-VI is more scalable and accurate than existing methods and BIP with exact inference which require feature screening. \end{itemize} \parhead{Data generation.} We simulate multi-environment data from a linear structural causal model with Gaussian noise, a standard setup in the invariance literature \citep{peters2016causal, fan2023environment, rothenhausler2019causal}.
+This setup reflects settings where variables are related through a sequential mechanism and external perturbations modify some, but the outcome generating mechanism remains unchanged.
+In gene regulation, for example, gene knockouts alter the expression distributions of the perturbed genes while leaving the outcome gene's regulatory mechanism intact.